joacorapela/pyClubCI/README.md

 ```
 # Lessons from the tutorial on code testing for researchers
 ```
-- Add all files in the directory `PyClubCI` to the repository
+- Add all files in the directory `TutorialCI` to the repository
 ```
 git add .
 ```